 - Medical misdiagnosis or spinal or bacterial meningitis

-When your loved one’s coma is caused by the recklessness or carelessness or another, your attorney at Crandall & Pera Law is on your side to pursue legal justice.
-We help you obtain full and fair compensation for your loved one’s injuries.
+When your loved one’s coma is caused by the recklessness or carelessness of another, your attorney at Crandall & Pera Law is on your side to pursue legal justice.
+We will help you obtain full and fair compensation for your loved one’s injuries.

-The Ohio catastrophic injury lawyers at Crandall & Pera Law help families who literally need to make life and death decisions on behalf of a loved one.
-We work aggressively to get you the money you and your loved one deserves so you can make smart decisions based on medical reasons and not financial reasons.
-Please call us to discuss your case at 877.686.8879 or complete our contact form to make an appointment at one of our offices in Cincinnati, Columbus, Cleveland, Chesterland or Chagrin Falls.
+We work aggressively to get you the money you and your loved one deserve so you can make smart decisions based on medical reasons and not financial reasons.
+Please call us to discuss your case at 855-444-6651 or complete our contact form to make an appointment at one of our offices in Cincinnati, Columbus, Cleveland, Chesterland or Chagrin Falls.